v8/v8.dev/src/blog/jspi-newapi.md

 The previous API will also be available during the origin trial; however, it is planned to be retired shortly after Chrome M132.

 After that, the main thrust for JSPI revolves around the standardization process.
 JSPI is currently (at publication time) in phase 3 of the W3C Wasm CG process.
-The next step, moving to phase 4, marks the crucial adoption of JSPI as a standard API for the JavaScript and WebAssembly.
+The next step, i.e., moving to phase 4, marks the crucial adoption of JSPI as a standard API for the JavaScript and WebAssembly ecosystems.

 We would like to know what you think about these changes to JSPI!
 Join the discussion at the [W3C WebAssembly Community Group repo](https://github.com/WebAssembly/js-promise-integration).